Sinusitis: Osseous complications

+Other complications

-When an infection originating from a tooth or dental procedure affects the maxillary sinus it can lead to odontogenic sinusitis (ODS).
+When an infection originating from a tooth or dental procedure affects the maxillary sinus it can lead to odontogenic sinusitis.
 Odontogenic sinusitis can often spread to nearby sinuses including the ethmoid, frontal, sphenoid sinuses, and the contralateral nasal cavity.
 In rare instances, these infections may spread to the orbit, leading to orbital cellulitis.

 Causes

 Acute

 Acute sinusitis is usually precipitated by an earlier upper respiratory tract infection, generally of viral origin, mostly caused by rhinoviruses (with RVA and RVC giving more severe infection than RVB), coronaviruses, and influenza viruses, others caused by adenoviruses, human parainfluenza viruses, human respiratory syncytial virus, enteroviruses other than rhinoviruses, and metapneumovirus.
 If the infection is of bacterial origin, the most common three causative agents are Streptococcus pneumoniae (38%), Haemophilus influenzae (36%), and Moraxella catarrhalis (16%).
 Until recently, H. influenzae was the most common bacterial agent to cause sinus infections.
 However, introduction of the H. influenzae type B (Hib) vaccine has dramatically decreased these infections, and now non-typable H. influenzae (NTHI) is predominantly seen in clinics.
 Other sinusitis-causing bacterial pathogens include S. aureus and other streptococci species, anaerobic bacteria and, less commonly, Gram-negative bacteria.
 Viral sinusitis typically lasts for 7 to 10 days.

 Acute episodes of sinusitis can also result from fungal invasion.
 These infections are typically seen in people with diabetes or other immune deficiencies (such as AIDS or transplant on immunosuppressive antirejection medications) and can be life-threatening.
 In type I diabetics, ketoacidosis can be associated with sinusitis due to mucormycosis.